Lip sync: Language dubbing

 Quality film dubbing requires that the dialogue is first translated in such a way that the words used can match the lip movements of the actor.
 This is often hard to achieve if the translation is to stay true to the original dialogue.
 Elaborate lip sync of dubbing is also a lengthy and expensive process.
 The more simplified non-phonetic representation of mouth movement in many anime helps this process.

 In English-speaking countries, many foreign TV series (especially anime like Pokémon) are dubbed for television broadcast.
 However, cinematic releases of films tend to come with subtitles instead.
 The same is true of countries in which the local language is not spoken widely enough to make the expensive dubbing commercially viable (in other words, there is not enough market for it).
 However, other countries with a large-enough population dub all foreign films into their national language cinematic release.
 Dubbing is preferred by some because it allows the viewer to focus on the on-screen action, without reading the subtitles.

+Visual dubbing

+In the 2020s, deep learning models have been developed to automatically generate lip movements in video that match a given audio input.
+Unlike traditional lip sync in film dubbing, which relies on voice actors and translators adapting scripts to fit existing mouth movements, AI-driven approaches modify the visual component of a video directly.
+Wav2Lip (2020), developed at IIIT Hyderabad, was the first speaker-independent model to achieve lip-sync accuracy comparable to real synchronised video across arbitrary identities and languages.
+This technology has been applied commercially to visual dubbing in film and television, where an actor's on-screen lip movements are adjusted in post-production to match dubbed audio in a target language.